What to Include on a Digital Business Card

 Add too little, and people don’t know how to follow up.
 Add too much, and your profile becomes cluttered or overwhelming.
 The goal is clarity, not completeness.

-This guide breaks down what to include on a digital business card, what’s optional, and what to skip.
+This article breaks down what to include on a digital business card, what’s optional, and what to skip.

 Why What You Include Matters